 Another creation by Neopaint, the intent of this mural is to show the common ties between the Polish and Hungarian cultures.

-The text on the mural is as follows: “Hungary and Poland are two forever-living oaks, which have their own trunks, but their roots are far beneath the earth: they have joined and invisibly merged.
+The text on the mural: “Hungary and Poland are two forever-living oaks, which have their own trunks, but their roots are far beneath the earth: they have joined and invisibly merged.
 So the existence and strength of each one is tied to life and health of the other.” — Stanislaw Worcell

 Buda or Pest